HomeFan FilmsBrowncoats: Redemption

 It was in that spirit of camaraderie that Dougherty and a handful of fellow Browncoats – as fans of the short-lived Joss Whedon television series Firefly and subsequent motion picture Serenity are known – created Browncoats: Redemption, an independent film that takes place in the same future universe as the original but features a different cast of characters.

-Despite the limited number of narratives that Whedon was able to complete, both Firefly the series and Serenity the movie have attracted a Star Trek-like cult following that continues to form a strong online (and off) community in the years since the television show’s initial broadcast in 2002.
+Despite a limited number of narratives, both Firefly the series and Serenity the movie have attracted a Star Trek-like cult following that continues to form a strong online (and off) community in the years since the television show’s initial broadcast in 2002.
 While Dark Horse has released a handful of official comic book adventures following Captain Malcolm Reynolds and his crew, fans still both long for and hope that additional stories from the ’Verse will someday be told.

-Although not officially associated with the works of Joss Whedon, Browncoats: Redemption offers to fill that void by continuing the larger Firefly narrative within the framework of something different-yet-familiar as well.
-Serenity, for instance, ended with the revelation that the controlling government coalition known as the Alliance had conducted experiments designed to suppress aggression within its citizens.
-Browncoats: Redemption picks up three months later with the Alliance doing its best at “spin-control” while a growing unrest amongst those who favor independence as opposed to one unifying government threatens the ruling coalition’s grasp on power.
+Although not officially associated with the series or film, Browncoats: Redemption offers to fill that void by continuing the larger Firefly narrative within the framework of something different-yet-familiar.
+Serenity ended with the revelation that the controlling government coalition known as the Alliance had conducted experiments designed to suppress aggression within its citizens.
+Browncoats: Redemption picks up three months later with the Alliance doing its best at “spin-control” while a growing unrest among those who favor of independence as opposed to one unifying government threatens the ruling coalition’s grasp on power.

 While the narrative begins with Matthews and her crew being hired to transport questionable cargo from one planet to another, they eventually find themselves as potential scapegoats as part of an Alliance plan to reaffirm its control over the ’Verse.

 Just like Reynolds subsequently created his own family with the crew he chose to accompany him on the Firefly-class ship known as Serenity, so it is with Laura Matthews and the crew of Redemption.
-One can’t help but also think of the real world Browncoats when watching Browncoats: Redemption, meanwhile, and the sense of family that they created for themselves as well.
+One also can’t help but think of real-world Browncoats when watching Browncoats: Redemption, meanwhile, and the sense of family they created for themselves as well.
 Browncoats: Redemption is a fan film after all, and not just because it was made by fans of Firefly/Serenity or even for fans of Firefly/Serenity – the endeavor literally comes across as a narrative about the fans themselves and the community they have built around that fandom.

 In the end, Browncoats: Redemption is not just a fan film but a shining example of what the Browncoats community is capable of accomplishing.
-Even years later it appears that fans are still able to do the impossible over and over again – a “wonderful thing” indeed.
+Years after fans helped pave the way for the big screen Serenity, they are still able to do the impossible – a “wonderful thing” indeed.

 Anthony Letizia